lucianoiam/dpfwebui/README.md

 Multiplatform VST audio plugins with HTML/JavaScript UI
 -------------------------------------------------------

-Yet another solution to plugin graphics
+An alternate approach to plugin graphics

 * Based on DPF: DISTRHO Plugin Framework
 * C++ for DSP code